 - Turnover threshold.
-Concentrations are subject to notification if, in the preceding financial year, the aggregate combined turnover of undertakings taking part in the concentration in Portugal exceeded €100 million, after deduction of taxes directly related to turnover, provided that the individual turnover achieved in Portugal in the same period by at least two of these undertakings exceeded €5 million (in the 2003 Act the relevant turnover values were €150 and €2 million, respectively). - Standard market share threshold.
-Even if the turnover threshold is not met, notification is mandatory if the implementation of the concentration results in the acquisition, creation or reinforcement of a share exceeding 50% in the "national market" for a particular good or service, or in substantial part of it (under the 2003 Act, the standard threshold was 30%). - New de minimis market share threshold.
-Introduced by the new Competition Act, under this threshold the creation or reinforcement of a share between 30% and 50% of the "national market" of a particular good or service will still be subject to mandatory filing if at least two of the participating undertakings achieved individually in Portugal a turnover of at least €5 million in the previous financial year.
+Concentrations are subject to notification if, in the preceding financial year, the aggregate combined turnover of undertakings taking part in the concentration in Portugal exceeded €100 million, after deduction of taxes directly related to turnover, provided that the individual turnover achieved in Portugal in the same period by at least two of these undertakings exceeded €5 million. - Standard market share threshold.
+Even if the turnover threshold is not met, notification is mandatory if the implementation of the concentration results in the acquisition, creation or reinforcement of a share exceeding 50% in the "national market" for a particular good or service, or in substantial part of it. - De minimis market share threshold.
+Even if the standard threshold is not met, the creation or reinforcement of a share between 30% and 50% of the "national market" of a particular good or service will still be subject to mandatory filing if at least two of the participating undertakings achieved individually in Portugal a turnover of at least €5 million in the previous financial year.